dbourget/citer/README.md

 cacheRoot: [where you want the cache]
 `

+A template config file is included in the example/ subdirectory.

 The cache location should not be volatile (so not /tmp).
 Your home directory is just fine.
 It is configurable because it can be convenient to put it on Dropbox or similar---running citer on a lot of citations can be very